 The Hollow Way

-J. Askew’s second novel, The Hollow Way, is currently in editing with talented editor, Elle Turpitt.
+Joanne Askew’s second novel, The Hollow Way, is currently in editing with talented editor, Elle Turpitt.
 The Hollow Way follows Wren Novak, bisexual space prison guard with OCD, as she finds herself responsible for catching the Universe’s most notorious murderer and unravelling the mystery of his evil wake.
 She must overcome her OCD, her heart, and bring him to justice… in space.

-Alongside larger works of fiction, J. Askew is enjoying writing short stories that show the strength of those with alternate needs in a sci-fi or horror setting.
+Alongside larger works of fiction, Joanne Askew is enjoying writing short stories that show the strength of those with alternate needs in a sci-fi or horror setting.
 She has had many publications since starting out on her writing journey in 2019 and continues to submit to her favourite publications.

-“J. Askew has a really good talent for creating brilliant characters and plots and drawing the reader in instantly in such a short space.”Elle Turpitt, Unwrapping Words
+“Joanne Askew has a really good talent for creating brilliant characters and plots and drawing the reader in instantly in such a short space.”Elle Turpitt, Unwrapping Words